xavicrono/retroarch-clover-extra/README.md

 - To add RetroArch shortcut to NES Mini's shell, drag-and-drop CloverApp.zip to Hakchi2
 - To make your own RetroArch modules, use the structure from libretro_core_template.zip.
 Use exisiting modules as a reference.
 - If the file extension of your game is not supported by Hakchi2, you may need to change the path in command line arguments (in Hakchi2's game options) to make it point to the corresponding core
-- To use RetroArch for any NES game, just add "--retroarch" to command line arguments
+- To use RetroArch for any NES game, just add "--retroarch" to command line arguments.
+If you need to load the game with specific NES core, use "--retroarch --core fceumm" to use FCEUmm for this game or "--retroarch --core nestopia" to use Nestopia
 - To use Nestopia instead of FCEUmm, install use_nestopia.hmod module
 - To use PicoDrive for all Genesis/Mega Drive games instead of Genesis Plus GX, install use_picodrive.hmod module.
 Make sure that picodrive module is installed before installing use_picodrive!
 - To use SNES9x2005 for all SNES games instead of SNES9x2010, install use_snes9x2005.hmod module.
 Make sure that snes9x2005 module is installed before installing use_snes9x2005!